2018 Presbyterian Blue Hose women's soccer team

-The 2018 Presbyterian Blue Hose women's soccer team represents Presbyterian College during the 2018 NCAA Division I women's soccer season.
-This season is the 30th in program history.
-The Blue Hose play their home games at Martin Stadium in Clinton.
+The 2018 Presbyterian Blue Hose women's soccer team represented Presbyterian College during the 2018 NCAA Division I women's soccer season.
+This season was the 30th in program history.
+The Blue Hose played their home games at Martin Stadium in Clinton.

 Previous season

 In 2017, the Blue Hose finished the season 3–13, 1–8 in Big South play.